 The Future of Health Care, Now

-Medical advances belong in the hands of doctors and patients, not on a laboratory shelf.
-The NextGen Institute accelerates precision health research and development by coordinating the work of scientists, humanists, clinicians, industry leaders, and federal and state agencies so that they can work together to streamline the process of developing solutions for patients faster.
+Medical advances belong in the hands of doctors, patients and the greater community, not on a laboratory shelf.
+The NextGen Institute accelerates precision health research and development by coordinating the work of scientists, clinicians, community organizations, industry leaders and federal and state agencies so that they can work together to streamline the process of developing solutions for patients faster.

 Every hour more than three new cases of cancer are diagnosed in Missouri.
 University of Missouri investigators are developing new ways to prevent, find, image and treat cancers with drugs and patients’ own immune systems to transform the future of patient care.